doctrine/orientdb-odm/README.md

 ## Tests

-In order to run the tests you only need phpunit >= 3.5.
+In order to run the tests you only need to:

     cd /path/to/repo
     phpunit --configuration=Test/PHPUnit/phpunit.xml

 ## Requirements

-PHP 5.3.5
+PHP >= 5.3.5

+PHPUnit >= 3.5

 OrientDB 0.9.25